Senior Industry Professionals

 Isamu is a certificated member of the Securities Analyst Association of Japan (CMA).

-Tadashi Nishizawa is an Executive Director of Private Equity Investment Department of Japan Post Bank (JPB).
+Tadashi Nishizawa is a Managing Director of Private Equity Investment Department of Japan Post Bank (JPB).
 He has over 15 years of private equity investment experience.
 Before joining JPB in 2016, he was the Head of Private Equity Division of Daido Life Insurance Company between 2013 and 2016.
 Prior to that, he spent about 8 years at Alternative Investment Capital Ltd (AIC), an investment advisory firm in private equity investments, where he was most recently Senior Vice President and involved in the management of more than 100 private equity funds portfolio globally.
 Earlier in his career, he was with Daido Life Insurance Company where he had been in charge of private equity investments since 2002 as well as foreign government bond investments since 1997.
 He holds a bachelor’s degree in Economics from Hokkaido University.

 Masashi Kataoka is General Manager of Alternative Investment Department at Dai-ichi Life Insurance Company.
 Prior to his current role, he had led various teams since 2014; hedge fund investment, PE fund investment, infrastructure fund investment, venture fund and direct investment team.
 He worked 4 years until 2014 at Dai-ichi Life’s NY office and led the manager selection / due diligence practice as well as strategic activities with US asset managers.
 Since joining Dai-ichi Life in 1997, he has about 20-year-experience in investment related sections including Investment Planning Department where he engaged in the asset allocation of entire Dai-ichi Life’s general account asset.
 He also has an experience working at an US based hedge fund as a trainee in 2007.
 He earned Bachelor of Economics in Keio University.